Zweikeks/meanwell-enc-series-chargelog/README.md

 # meanwell-enc-series-chargelog
 Command line utility (Python) to program or monitor the Mean Well ENC-series of battery chargers.
 No programmer needed.
 Direct connection to the serial port of the charger (see file header).
-Programming of the charging curve (constant current, constant voltage, taper current, float voltage and temperature coefficient) is supported.
+Programming of the charging curve, i.e. programming of constant current, constant voltage, taper current, float voltage and temperature coefficient is supported.
 Monitoring logs voltage and current over time, shows a graph from time to time.

 ENC-120-12 / ENC-180-12 / ENC-240-12 / ENC-360-12